 In an update on the industrial software market in the manufacturing segment until 2024, ABI Research analyst Michael Larner reminds how data underpins activities such as onboarding raw materials, optimizing the production line, organizing the facility, and even to understand clients and the final customer.

 Whether you want to call it industrial transformation, Industrial IoT or smart manufacturing: this is what Industry 4.0 is indeed about, an end-to-end, integrated approach with data being omnipresent on all levels.
-Since Larner mentions facilities as well, think about the similar evolutions which we see in facility management and buildings.
+Since Larner mentions facilities as well, think about the similar evolutions which we see in facility management and smart buildings.

 Factories today run on data, ABI says.
 Well, they’ve been leveraging data for quite some time, it’s just the degree in which they do that has changed a lot.
 And, of course, the sources (Internet of Things), formats and volumes have increased, (soon) enabling new capabilities whether it’s in the scope of more autonomous production systems or predictive maintenance, to mention two.